tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 -----------
 ### Saving global variable changes to InfluxDB/Grafana
 Added support to store global variable changes to InfluxDB.
 In order to capture change, you need to use function context.global.setGlobalVar(varName,varValue); to set global variable value instead of setting it directly.<br>
-Example, let say we want to set value of context.global.LigthsNotification to false.
+Example, let say we want to set value of context.global.LigthsNotification to false and also send that to influxDb.
 In that case you need to use following in function node:
 ```
 context.global.setGlobalVar('LightsNotification',false);
 ```
+if you do not need to send data to influxDb - node code changes required.

 ##### Required steps (WNR)
 *  Import updated [winkCore.json](winkCore.json)